DeltaCopy/Lighly-AUR/README.md

 # Lightly-ArchLinux
-PKGBUILD file to build a package from https://github.com/Bali10050/Lightly
+PKGBUILD file to build package from https://github.com/Bali10050/Lightly

 ### Usage to build the package